Leakage and Interpretability in Concept-Based Models: Definition of leakage

-Neglecting the peak close to 0.5 corresponding to observations the model is most uncertain about, the concept distribution in the hard CBM is very close to the binary ground-truth distribution for concept 1.
+Neglecting the peak close to 0.5, which corresponds to observations the model is most uncertain about, the concept distribution in the hard CBM is very close to the binary ground-truth distribution for concept 1.
 In the soft CBM with $\lambda = 1$ additional structure is learnt based on the value of the other concept and of the class label, while for $\lambda = 0.01$ the concept itself is a very strong predictor of the value of both the class label and the other concept.
 In particular, the distribution is more similar to the ground-truth binary task distribution than to the concept distribution.

-We identify two main types of leakage that concept-based models suffer from, and propose the following classification:
+Based on these observations, we identify two main types of leakage that concept-based models suffer from, and propose the following classification:

 1) \emph{Concepts-task leakage:} additional information about the task is stored into the learnt concepts.
-For training to be successful, the annotated concepts must be predictive of the task label as measured by the ground-truth mutual information (MI) between each concept and the task label.
-If concepts-task leakage is present, learned concepts-task MI is higher than ground-truth concepts-task MI.
-This is usually the prominent type of leakage and the main cause of non-interpretability, as it directly allows the model to achieve a better task performance (see experiments in Section \ref{sec_robustness}).
+For training to be successful, the annotated concepts must be predictive of the task label as measured by the ground-truth mutual information (MI, see more below) between each concept and the task label.
+If concepts-task leakage is present, then the learned concepts-task MI will be higher than ground-truth concepts-task MI.
+This is the predominant type of leakage and the main cause of non-interpretability, as it directly allows the model to achieve a better task performance (see experiments in Section \ref{sec_robustness}).

-2) \emph{Interconcept leakage:} additional information about the other concepts is stored into each concept.
+2) \emph{Interconcept leakage:} additional information about the other concepts is stored into each learned concept.
 In a given dataset, concepts are predictive of the value of other concepts as determined by their ground-truth pair-wise MI.
 This type of leakage manifests as learned concepts being more predictive of the value of the other learned concepts, resulting in a learned interconcept MI being higher than the ground-truth.
-This effect is usually a secondary factor of non-interpretability (see experiments in Section \ref{sec_robustness}), but it may be beneficial for models as an internal error-correcting tool: interconcept leakage provides redundant pathways for the model to attain high task performance even when concept predictions are poor.
+This effect is usually a secondary factor of non-interpretability (see experiments in Section \ref{sec_robustness}), but it may be beneficial for models as an internal error-correcting tool: interconcept leakage provides redundant pathways for the model to attain high task performance even when concept predictions are poor \citep{ConceptCorrelation}.